ElGranGerezim/Bounding-Box/README.md

 Bounding Box is a physics based puzzle platformer.
 The goal is to bounce a box off of the edges off the screen, which you control, to manuver it to the goal.
 WASD to move the camera.
 Space to enable "De-Bounce", where bounces slow the box instead of speeding it up.

-The idea came from a desire for a platformer where you don't controll the character directly.
+The idea came from a desire for a platformer where you don't control the character directly.
 This is a simpler version than what I envision it eventually becoming, just a way for me to get started learning how to use Unity.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the game being played and a walkthrough of the code.}